Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 - The velocity jumps above $U_\infty$ → $C_p$ becomes **negative**.
 - The lowest $C_p$ (darkest blue, e.g., $-2$ to $-4$) marks the **suction peak** – the region of highest local speed and lowest pressure.
-- In your scatter plot, you'll see a sharp plunge from red (stagnation) into dark blue just to the right of the leading edge.
+- In our scatter plot, you'll see a sharp plunge from red (stagnation) into dark blue just to the right of the leading edge.
 This rapid drop is the signature of a well‑designed aerodynamic shape.